zackeymon/Evo-Comp/README.md

 * feat:      Feature being added or expanded
 * bug:       Bug fix
 * junk:      Throwaway branch created for experimenting
-* *(any other commits, such as style changes, documentation and minor text fixes, can be pushed straight onto the dev branch)*
+* *(any other commits; such as style changes, documentation, and minor text fixes, can be pushed straight onto the dev branch)*

 Once each branch is completed, merge it to the dev branch.
 Make sure the dev branch still works!